Home Compare ARES vs PRX.AS

 Ares Management vs Prosus N.V.: Which Stock Looks Stronger in 2026?

-Ares Management holds the cleaner structural position, with the lead spread across valuation and growth.
-Prosus still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Prosus carrying a narrow edge on profitability.
+Ares Management still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ARES: Russell 1000, PRX.AS: STOXX 600).